GuillaumeLaine/PX4-user_guide/en/ros2/px4_ros2_msg_translation_node.md

 ## Overview

+The translation of messages from one definition version to another is possbile thanks to the introduction of [message versioning](../middleware/uorb.md#message-versioning).

 The translation node has access to all message versions previously defined by PX4.
 It dynamically observes the DDS data space, monitoring the publications, subscriptions and services originating from either PX4 via the [uXRCE-DDS Bridge](../middleware/uxrce_dds.md), or ROS2 applications.
 When necessary, it converts messages to the current versions expected by both applications and PX4, ensuring compatibility.

 ![Overview ROS 2 Message Translation Node](../../assets/middleware/ros2/px4_ros2_interface_lib/translation_node.svg)

 <!-- doc source: ../../assets/middleware/ros2/px4_ros2_interface_lib/translation_node.drawio -->

-To support the coexistance of different versions of the same messages within the ROS 2 domain, the ROS 2 topic names for publications, subscriptions, and services include their respective message version as a suffix.
+To support the coexistence of different versions of the same messages within the ROS 2 domain, the ROS 2 topic-names for publications, subscriptions, and services include their respective message version as a suffix.
 This naming convention takes the form `<topic_name>_v<version>`, as shown in the diagram above.

 ## Installation